-Disclosure: Bear in mind that some of the links on this post are affiliate links and if you go through them to make a purchase I will earn a commission.
+Disclosure: Bear in mind that some of the links on this post are affiliate links and if you go through them to make a purchase, I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
-The decision is yours, and whether or not you decide to buy something is completely up to you.
+The decision is yours, and whether you decide to buy something is completely up to you.

 The general consensus on the World Wide Web (or what we all know as the Internet!) is, that if you have a website you need a blog!
 Starting your own business, creating a website and all other task involved is daunting enough.
 But blogging!
 This means writing!
 And most of us will do anything avoid writing, as we see it as a skill that only a certain elite class (writers) have!

 Starting my own virtual assistant business after being retrenched have put me exactly in this predicament.
 Since I am the type of person that always do a lot of research, I’ve discovered and completed (some still ongoing) a few courses about blogging.